hrbrmstr/resolv/README.md

 ### Description

 Provides functions to perform robust DNS lookups from R. Uses the `ldns` library which provides support for IPv4 & IPv6 addresses as well as DNSSEC.
+This library currently exposes the functions indicated below.

 ### Details